CODE OF BUSINESS CONDUCT AND ETHICS

 - Taking an adverse action against a Teammate based on his/her protected status or because he/she engaged in protected activity.

-- Verbal – sexual comments or jokes of a provocative or suggestive nature
+- Verbal – sexual comments or sexually provocative jokes; demeaning comments or jokes based on a person’s protected status

 - Non-verbal – suggestive or demeaning looks or leering

-- Physical – contact such as hitting, patting, pinching, hugging or brushing up against another person in a way that cannot be explained as inadvertent
+- Physical – contact such as hitting, patting, touching, pinching, blocking, hugging, or brushing up against another person in a way that cannot be explained as inadvertent

 - Making acceptance of unwelcome sexual conduct a condition of employment or continued employment

-Buckle will not in any way retaliate against a Teammate, potential Teammate, or former Teammate who, in good faith, makes a complaint or report of discrimination or harassment, or participates in the investigation of such a complaint or report.
-Retaliation against any individual for in–good–faith reporting a claim of discrimination or harassment, or cooperating in the investigation of the same, will not be tolerated and will itself be subject to appropriate discipline.
+Buckle will not, in any way, retaliate against a Teammate, potential Teammate, or former Teammate who, in good faith, makes a complaint or report of discrimination or harassment, or participates in the investigation of such a complaint or report.
+Retaliation against any individual who in-good-faith reports a claim of discrimination or harassment, or cooperates in the investigation of the same, will not be tolerated and may result in appropriate disciplinary action, up to and including termination.